-The author/reviewer should then circulate the policy to the members of the full JSC for a 10 day consultation period.
+The author/reviewer should then circulate the policy to the members policy sub group for a 10 day consultation period.

 All members of the JSC-PSC submit comments to the author/reviewer during the Consultation period.
 Staff side secretary should discuss with all stewards and forward all comments to the author/reviewer.